Arpita-deb/Bellabeat-fitness-app/README.md

 As these variables are closely related to each other, one factor affects the others.
 Using the information from those matrices the Bellabeat app can further give information about user's weight, heart rate, cholesterol level, hydration level and suggest healthy eating habits, recommend physical exercises and back up their claims by providing scientific facts.

-Some recommendation for the Bellabeat app:
+## Recommendations for the Bellabeat App :

 * As users do more physical activity, they burn more calories, which in turn, helps them lose more weight.
 In addition to giving daily updates on calorie burning, Bellabeat can suggest some ideas for low-calorie intakes.